-- MGMT 3933 – Intro to Entrepreneurship and New Business Development
+- MGMT 3933 - Entrepreneurship and New Venture Development

-- Students who participate in the Fall 2017 Social Innovation Challenge may elect to further develop their projects in the context of a spring semester MGMG course on project implementation.
+- Students who participate in the Fall 2019 Social Innovation Challenge may elect to further develop their projects in the context of a spring semester MGMT course that focuses on project implementation.

 2. Join the Social Innovation Initiative Facebook group to network with other students, faculty, mentors, and partners interested in social entrepreneurship.

 3. Attend one or more of Social Innovation workshops:

 - Intro to Social Entrepreneurship

 - Prototype and Iterate

 - Setting Your Idea Free

 - Speed Consulting